Advisors – East Broad Campus:

 6. Applicants who do not respond as prescribed above will forfeit their place in the class.
 If there are vacancies in a new class, they will be filled by acceptable alternate applicants who have met the admission requirements.

-The student entering and participating in the Realtime Reporting program must be able to:
+The student entering and participating in the Court Reporting program must be able to:

 - Have full use of hands